hmirchev/coding-challenge/Readme.md

 me a long time sifting through readmes, guides and tutorials online to learn how people test in Spring and therefore I wasn't left with much time to write proper tests.

-The Stylist's state "SICK", "READY" is _decoupled_ from the Appointments.
-This way it's possible for a "SICK" stylist to have some Appointments.

 For _/users_ and _/stylists_ I created one custom exception as a basis for potentially more to come.
 If I had more time, I would have modeled 40x error responses to not only have an http status code and a message,